elementary/appcenter-web/_apps/com.github.linuxhubit.shouldidoit.md

 ---

-An application that helps you finding new GitHub repositories
+An app that helps you figure out whether or not to do something.